bgatos/Digital-Scholarly-EditionsGR-workshop/getting_started.md

 <h2>2.
 Install eXist  - download installation </h2>
-<p>We will be using the <a href="http://exist-db.org/exist/apps/homepage/index.html">Open Source native XML database eXist</a> during the last sessions of our seminar </p>
+<p>We will be using the <a href="http://exist-db.org/exist/apps/homepage/index.html">Open Source native XML database eXist</a> during the last sessions of our seminar.
+Do have a quick look at the <a href="http://exist-db.org/exist/apps/doc/quickstart.xml">quick start</a> </p>

-You can dowload the latest version from here <a href="bintray.com/existdb/releases/exist/3.1.1/view ">
+You can dowload the latest version from here <a href="bintray.com/existdb/releases/exist/3.1.1/view">
 bintray.com/existdb/releases/exist/3.1.1/view </a>

 <h3>System Requirements</h3>